maximilianh/cellBrowser/README.md

 We hope you do not use this software on Windows.
 We could make it work, as it's only Python but we would rather avoid making it work on Windows.

-To deploy the result onto a real webserver, simply copy all files and directories under "cells" to an empty directory on a webserver and point your web browser to it.
-E.g. many universities give their employees homepage directories, sometimes in a directory called "~/public_html" or on a special server.

-To add more datasets, simply go to the other data directories and run cbBuild there, with the same output directory. cbBuild will then modify the index.html in the output directory to show both datasets (or more).
-Note that the directory that you provide via -o or the CBOUT environment variable is the html directory.
-The data for each individual dataset will be copied into subdirectories under this html directory, one directory per dataset.

 ### Process an expression matrix with ScanPy